jeffpwalsh/corona-virus-api/README.md

 - https://jeffpwalsh-corona-virus-api.herokuapp.com/

 ## Description
- - Data fetch from Corona Virus API
+ - Data fetch from Covid-19 infections API
- - Renders results in the broswer
+ - Renders results for all countries with Global and South Africa in the jumbotron

 ## Technologies & Tools Used
 ```